OpenMDAO/OpenMDAO/openmdao/docs/user_guide/first_analysis.rst

 .. note::

     One of OpenMDAO's most unique features is its support for analytic derivatives.
-    Providing analytic partial derivatives from your components can result in much more efficient optimziations.
+    Providing analytic partial derivatives from your components can result in much more efficient optimizations.
     We'll get to using analytic derivatives in later tutorials.

 .. embed-code::